SharePoint/sp-dev-docs/docs/sp-add-ins/create-high-trust-sharepoint-add-ins.md

-In SharePoint 2013, the server-to-server security token service (STS) provides access tokens for server-to-server authentication.
-The server-to-server STS enables temporary access tokens to access other application services such as Exchange 2013, Lync 2013, and add-ins for SharePoint 2013.
+In SharePoint, the server-to-server security token service (STS) provides access tokens for server-to-server authentication.
+The server-to-server STS enables temporary access tokens to access other application services such as Exchange 2013, Lync 2013, and add-ins for SharePoint.
 You establish a trust relationship between the application services (for example, establishing trust between SharePoint and a remote add-in) by using Windows PowerShell cmdlets and a certificate.

  **Note**  The server-to-server STS isn't intended for user authentication.
-Therefore, you won't see the server-to-server STS listed on the user sign-in page, in the  **Authentication Provider** section in Central Administration, or in the People Picker in SharePoint 2013.
+Therefore, you won't see the server-to-server STS listed on the user sign-in page, in the  **Authentication Provider** section in Central Administration, or in the People Picker in SharePoint.

 This article shows you how to create a high-trust add-in and provides setup instructions for running it within Visual Studio by pressing  **F5**.
 You'll learn to: